tmatijevich/gfw-tutorial/docs/installation.md

 ### Download and Install

-Download the 32 or 64 bit version of Git from the official website [git-scm.com](https://git-scm.com/download/win) and run the installer.
+Download the 32 or 64 bit version of Git from the official website [git-scm.com](https://git-scm.com/download/win){: .external-link } and run the installer.

 Steps marked *Configurable*{: style="color:rgb(255,136,0)" } can be configured post-installation.